tscilipoti/flux-angular2/README.md

 #### View.onLoad()
 Type: `Function`

-This function is called by the page after everything has finished being loaded.
+This function is called after the view has been initialized and after the page has loaded.

 #### View.onDestroy()
 Type: `Function`